Difference Between Cost and Expense

 Examples of such cost-related purchases are when an interested buyer comes into a shop to buy a potted plant.

 This becomes the cost.
-A specific value given to the plant is fixed by a manufacturer paid once without repetitions.
+A specific value given to the plant is fixed by a manufacturer and paid once without repetitions.

 In business terms, the cost can be defined as the amount valued while estimating the strategic advances of the company.

-It can also point towards the marketing expenses in the company that might not waver but the company fixing the amount meant for it.
+It can also point towards the marketing expenses in the company that might not waver, but the company fixing the amount meant for it.

-The cost of purchasing a property for example can be seen as the best example of cost definition as it is a one-time payment.
+The cost of purchasing a property, for example, can be seen as the best example of cost definition as it is a one-time payment.

 It is the expenditure that a buyer faces in the process of acquiring something.

-Thus the constant purchasing creates a regular expense.
+Thus constant purchasing creates a regular expense.

 What is Expense?

-The amount spent by a person that is definite yet has to be paid over months at a time like monthly grocery errands or rent is classified as an expense.
+The amount spent by a person that is definite yet has to be paid over months at a time, like monthly grocery errands or rent, is classified as an expense.

-An expense can be termed as the more formal money spending case with it having greater association with businesses than other expenditure terms.
+An expense can be termed as the more formal money spending case, with it having greater association with businesses than other expenditure terms.

 With an increased expense, firms can get a bigger flow of clients through advertising and calls.